 7. Screw the spark plug into the hole with your hand.
 Be certain that it goes smoothly all the way in and does not bind.
 Binding is caused by combustion deposits that were not removed and why you must have a chase tool to clean the threads in the cylinder head.

-8. Set the torque wrench (if the clickable type) to 21 Nm (16 ft. lb.) and torque down the plug.
+8. Set the torque wrench (if the clickable type): 14mm plug 25 Nm (18 ft. lb.), 10mm plug 10 Nm (9 ft. lb.).
+The Harbor Freight cheapie torque wrenches are too variable to use for this purpose.
+Use a beam-type, instead, unless you have a $75 clickable torque wrench.
 If you have a CHT installed, be sure that the sensor probe is not touching any part of the engine where it come up past the spark plug.
 If the plug is not torqued down properly it will LEAK at high loads.
 You will notice this by reduced top end power and black oil extending out from around the base of the plug.
-There will always be some oil right at the base of the plug but it should not extend out.
+There will always be some oil right at the base of the plug but it should not extend out beyond the plug.

 10. Test run the engine.
-Use a Sharpie pen and write something like this on an open aluminum part of the engine, "Spark plug xxx hrs."
+Use a felt tipped pen and write something like this on an open aluminum part of the engine, "plug xxx hrs."
 Doing this will greatly help you to remember

 when you should replace the spark plug.
 When I change my plug, I also change the redrive/clutch oil at the same time as they both have about the same maintenance interval.